danja/dreamachine/devlog.md

 Replaced refs to 'Dreamachine*' to 'ESPMachine*', with generalising in mind.

 The SSD1306 display bits got messed up, so replaced those, redid splash screen.
+(There must be a way of doing it without hacking into the driver source, but I can't be bothered looking right now).

 **2022-08-30**